Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: The ML Approach

-In order to make the root-causing easier for non-expert validators and reduce their dependency on expert validators, and in order to enable leveraging of knowledge accumulated during root-causing activities both for expert and non-expert validators, we propose to mine validation knowledge as follows: \begin{itemize} \item We maintain and improve a table associating their meaning with well understood events.
-This table is used to display the meaning of the events and event combinations associated to range features ranked highly by $\ra$ algorithm when the latter are presented to the validator to choose the best root-causing hints and decide on next root-causing iteration. \item We construct and improve a database or rules as follows: At step $(d)$ of the root-causing procedure, before returning to step $(c)$, the validator can assign a label to the respective subgroup of failures, and add a rule to the database of rules associated to the branch of the tree leading to that subgroup.
+In order to make root-causing easier for validators and to enable leveraging the knowledge accumulated during root-causing activities, we propose to mine validation knowledge as follows: \begin{itemize} \item Maintain and improve a table associating their meaning with well understood events.
+This table is used to display the meaning of the events and event combinations associated to range features ranked highly by $\ra$ algorithm when the latter are presented to the validator to choose the best root-causing hints and decide on next root-causing iteration. \item Construct and improve a database or rules as follows: At step $(d)$ of the root-causing procedure, before returning to step $(c)$, the validator can assign a label to the respective subgroup of failures, and add a rule to the database of rules associated to the branch of the tree leading to that subgroup.
 The antecedent of this rule is the conjunction of conditions associated with the ranges along this branch and the consequent is the label of the subgroup $S$ at the leaf of this branch.
 As an example, the rule associated to the branch ending at node $Clk\_Off\_without\_C8\_Actions$ is written as: \end{itemize}

-The learned rules in the rule database can be used to predict root-cause of test failures in future regressions by building predictive models from rules, using the algorithms developed under $\rl$ or related algorithms such as~\cite{LKF04} that combine $\rl$ and $\sd$ techniques for building predictive models from rules.
-An alternative approach is to train a model predicting the learned failure labels (failure labels learned during $RCT$ construction) once a rich set of failure labels and dataset $D$ extracted from passing tests and failing tests with these failure type are available, like this is done in previous work~\cite{MFB16,HH21} for predefined failure labels.
-In addition to the features in $D$, the range features corresponding to the left-hand sides of the mined learned rules can be used as derived features when training the model, as this can improve the quality of the trained model as was demonstrated in~\cite{KN21}.
+The learned rules in the rule database can be used to predict root cause of test failures in future regressions by building predictive models from rules, using the algorithms developed under $\rl$ or related algorithms such as~\cite{lavrac2004subgroup} that combine $\rl$ and $\sd$ techniques for building predictive models from rules.
+An alternative approach is to train a model predicting the learned failure labels (failure labels learned during $\rct$ construction) once a rich set of failure labels and dataset $D$ engineered from passing tests and failing tests with these failure types are available, like this is done in previous work~\cite{mammo2016bugmd,hirsch2020root} for predefined failure labels.
+In addition to the features in $D$, the range features corresponding to the left-hand sides of the mined learned rules can be used as derived features when training the model, since this can improve the quality of the trained model as was demonstrated in~\cite{khasidashvili2021feature}.

 It is important to point out that the learned failure labels and rules added to the database are based on the intended behavior of the system and not on its current implementation.
 Thus, when the design is updated (say due to bug fixes), the design intent usually stays the same.
 Therefore, the failure labels and rules stay relevant as the design evolves, as long as the design intent is not changed.
 That is, the rules are more like the reference models or other types of assertions, but have the opposite meaning in that they capture cases of incorrect behavior rather than the intended behavior.